jayoung/pamlWrapper/README.md

   - makes two tab-delimited text files summarizing paml results (same results, different table format):
     - `*PAMLsummary.txt` 'long format': each model gets a separate row in the file, so each input alignment file gets multiple rows.
 Easier for a human to read, not so good for downstream parsing, e.g. in R.
     - `*PAMLsummary.wide.txt` 'wide format': each input alignment file gets a single row (actually, one row per set of parameter choices, see below in the 'robustness' section)

 - makes plots showing dN/dS class distributions for each model.
 Can be useful in understanding the results. `*.omegaDistributions.pdf`

 - makes a reordered alignment file (seqs in same order as tree, useful for inspecting candidate sites of positive selection): `myAln.treeorder.fa`

+- if there was evidence for positive selection in the M8vsM7 or M8vsM8a comparison, we make an annotated version of the alignment:`myAln.treeorder.annotBEBover0.9.fa`.
+This is the alignment with an additional line at the bottom, mostly gaps, but any codon with evidence for positive selection (with BEB>0.9) gets "BEB".
+Some multiple alignment viewers will have a hard time reading this file - neither DNA or amino acid sequences should contain Bs, but my favorite alignment view can handle it - that's [seaview for Mac](http://doua.prabi.fr/software/seaview)

 ## To combine results for several alignments